wp-plugins/yuzo-related-post/readme.txt

 == Screenshots ==
-<h3>Thousands of websites are using this plugin.</h3>
 1. Show related post
+2. The fastest of all
-2. Other page example 2
+3. Other page example 2
-3. Other page example 3
+4. Other page example 3
-4. Other page example 4
+5. Other page example 4
-5. Other page example 5
+6. Other page example 5
-6. Other page example 6
+7. Other page example 6
-7. WP Admin options
+8. WP Admin options